jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 Are you like that?
 I know I am.

-One of the ironies is that for all the talk of each generation being less religious than the one before it, there is more than enough interest in the
+One of the ironies is that for all the talk of each generation being less religious than the one before it, is that there is still plenty of interest in the
 "deeper" self-help philosophies, if you will.
 Think about the interest in Bhuddist thought and the followings in some areas of the